-A ketogenic (or ‘keto’) diet is an extremely-low carbohydrate diet that is sometimes used as a medical treatment for certain groups of people.
-The ketogenic diet is sometimes confused with a general ‘low-carb’ diet or promoted as a weight loss technique for healthy people.
-But it is not recommended for the general population.
+A ketogenic (or ‘keto’) diet is a low-carbohydrate, high-fat diet.
+Although it has benefits as a medical treatment for certain groups of people, there is little evidence to recommend it as a long-term weight loss technique for healthy people.

 What is a carbohydrate?